futoin/specs/draft/ftn13_secure_vault.md

 other software parts of larger project should have less impact on sensitive data disclosure.

-Critical sensitive data: private or shared cryptography secrets, keys for tokinization of data, etc.
+Critical sensitive data: private or shared cryptography secrets, keys for tokenization of data, etc.

 # 2. Concept